runter-vom-mattenwagen/Docker/traefik/README.md

       - traefik.http.services.<SERVICE_NAME>.loadbalancer.server.port=80
 ```

-This means: The URL https://myhost.domain.local leads to container <SERVICE_NAME>:80
+This means: The URL https://myhost.domain.local leads to the container on port 80.

 This requires an exlusive hostname for each service.
 If a service is to be accessed via a subdirectory, the path must be appended to the rule: